 Our skilled engineers will work with you to develop a method to address your specific issues.
 For example, when faced with a continuing fatigue failure issue on a snap ring used in an automatic transmission, Matthew-Warren Division developed a technique to increase fatigue life.
 This process development solved the customer’s failure issues without forcing a re-design.

 Our manufacturing facilities select appropriate process control tools for the quantity of products being produced and customer requirements.
 Depending on the market segments served, most of our divisions are certified to one or more quality system standards such as ISO 9000/9001, AS-9100, and TS 16949.
-To view individual division certifications, click on the MW Industries division of your interest from the right-hand column.
+To view individual division certifications, click on the MW Industries’ Brand of your interest from the site navigation.

 There are three basic spring manufacturing methods.
 The most common is cold winding.
 In this case, wire that has already been heat-treated or worked to its final strength level is coiled into a spring.
 Because the material is already at strength, this process is typically limited in how large of a wire diameter can be coiled and how small of an index can be achieved.
 Depending on the equipment and process that is available and strength of the material being coiled, the typical maximum wire diameter for this process is 0.625″ in diameter.